-Messag e from the Director and Welcome 1
+Message from the Director and Welcome 1

 Names and numbers you need to Know 2

 Where can you find 3

-When y our child first arrives 4
+When yo our child first arrives 4

 While your child is with ADJC s/he has the Right 4

-ADJC Po ositive Behavior Interventions and Supports (PBIS) 5
+ADJC Positive Behavior Interventions and Supports (PBIS) 5

 PROUD expectations 6

-Propert y/Things You need to Know 7
+Property y/Things You need to Know 7

 What happens to your child's stuff?
 7

 How does your child get clothing and hygiene items?
 7

-Propert y - Clothing and property your child will receive from ADJC 7
+Property y - Clothing and property your child will receive from ADJC 7

-Contrab pand 8
+Contraband 8

-Your ch ild is here in Reception, Assessment, and Classification (RAC) and Searches 9
+Your child is here in Reception, Assessment, and Classification (RAC) and Searches 9

-Visitatio on - who can visit your child?
+Visitation - who can visit your child?
 10

-Dress Co ode for Visitors 11
+Dress Code for Visitors 11

 Mail 12

-Telepho one Calls and Meal Times 13
+Telephone Calls and Meal Times 13

-Unit Life e 14
+Unit Life 14

 Multidisciplinary Team [MDT] 14

 Juvenile Community Reentry Board [JCRB] 14

 Treatment 15

 Growth Phase System 16

 Temporary Stabilization Unit (TSU) 16

-Health - - Sick-Call 17-18
+Health - Sick-Call 17-18

-Educatio on - Special Education and How you can help 18
+Education - Special Education and How you can help 18

-Legal Ri 19
+Legal Rights 19

-0 Juvenile Ombudsman, who is that? and three types of Hearings that occur within ADJC 19
+Juvenile Ombudsman, who is that? and three types of Hearings that occur within ADJC 19

 Types of Hearings and Grievance, what is it?
 20

 Restorative Justice and Extended Jurisdiction status 21

 Confidentiality 22

 PREA, what does it stand for and what is it?
 23

 Project Zero Tolerance 24

+Child Help 25

-Religiou is Services and Volunteers 25
+Religious Services and Volunteers 26

-Commu 26
+Community 27

-Discharge - Victims' Rights and destruction of youth records; how youth can apply 27
+Discharge - Victims' Rights and destruction of youth records; how youth can apply 28

 Hearing Officers- who are they?
-27
+28

-Youth Transition Specialists and Community Services 28
+Youth Transition Specialists and Medical (AHCCCS) Related Programs 29

-Medical Insurance/Related Programs and Parole Offices 28

-Parole Services and Parole Violators 29
+Parole Services and Parole Violators 30

 Return to Secure Care - revoked, what if youth are revoked?
-30
+31

 Arizona Interstate Compact - What is Interstate parole and interstate probation?
-31
+32

-Parole Office Locations 32
+Parole Office Locations 33

-When your child first arrives...
+When your child first arrives..